 If illness or misadventure prevented you from attending an examination, or affected your performance in the examination, it is your right and responsibility to lodge an illness/misadventure application.
-This application is located on the Killara High School website by clicking on Home > About our school > Rules and policies > Assessment Policy and then selecting the Illness/Misadventure Application file.

-Alternatively, you can find this application on Compass by clicking on the Community (two people) icon > School Documentation > Assessment Policy > Illness/Misadventure.
+Download, print and complete the Illness/Misadventure Application on the same day as the missed task: Print the Illness/Misadventure Application from the Killara High School website by clicking on Learning > Assessment and Reporting > Assessment Policy > and then selecting the Illness/Misadventure Application file.
+Alternatively, you can find this application on Compass by clicking on the Community (two people) icon > School Documentation > Assessment Policy > Illness/Misadventure

 Students must lodge an Illness/Misadventure application if they believe that circumstances occurring immediately before or during an assessment task, and which were beyond their control, diminished their performance in the actual assessment.
-If specific symptoms of a prior illness or impacts of misadventure are present on the day of the assessment task or examination, and can be proven through an official medical certificate / police report / statutory declaration, it then may be accepted as grounds for an illness / misadventure appeal.
+If specific symptoms of a prior illness or impacts of misadventure are present on the day of the assessment task or examination and can be proven through an official medical certificate / police report / statutory declaration, it then may be accepted as grounds for an illness / misadventure appeal.

-- a) If absent on the day of a scheduled examination, hand in assessment task or oral task, a student must: - Notify the school on that day of the reason for your absence.
+- a) If absent on the day of a scheduled examination, hand in assessment task or oral task, a Year 11 or Year 12 student or parent / carer must: - Notify the school on that day of the reason for your absence.
 This could potentially be with advance notice.
-The Head Teacher of the relevant course must be notified. - Present a completed Illness/Misadventure Application (supported by evidence) to the Head Teacher of that course by 3:00pm explaining the circumstances within five (5) days of the due date of the assessment task, or on the first day of your return to school. - b) In the event of absence on the due date for submission of an assessment task, the task may be posted to the school and bear the post mark of the due date or may be brought to the school by a third party or may be emailed to the relevant teacher.
-If the task was submitted late, the student must submit an Illness/Misadventure form to the Head Teacher. - NB: A computer/printer failure will not be accepted as a valid excuse for failure to submit due work unless evidence of previous work can be substantiated.
+The Head Teacher of the relevant course must be notified. - Present a completed Illness/Misadventure Application (supported by evidence) to the Head Teacher of that course by 3:00pm explaining the circumstances within five (5) days of the due date of the assessment task, or on the first day of your return to school.
+Whichever occurs earlier applies. - b) In the event of absence on the due date for submission of an assessment task, the task may be posted to the school and bear the post mark of the due date or may be brought to the school by a third party or may be emailed to the relevant teacher.
+If the task was submitted late, the Year 11 or Year 12 student must submit an Illness/Misadventure form to the Head Teacher. - NB: A computer/printer failure will not be accepted as a valid excuse for failure to submit due work unless evidence of previous work can be substantiated.
 A doctor's certificate on the day of an "at home" assessment task must be supported by evidence of previous work on that task.
+Download, print and complete the Illness/Misadventure Application on the same day as the missed task: Print the Illness/Misadventure Application from the Killara High School website by clicking on Learning > Assessment and Reporting > Assessment Policy > and then selecting the Illness/Misadventure Application file.
+Alternatively, you can find this application on Compass by clicking on the Community (two people) icon > School Documentation > Assessment Policy > Illness/Misadventure.